About the CFS State Plan

 - Nature, scope, and adequacy of existing child, family and related social services.

-Since the CFSP process began in 1994, there have been three complete five-year plan cycles (FFYs 1995 through 1999, FFYs 2000-2004 and FFYs 2005-2009).
+Since the CFSP process began in 1994, there have been four complete five-year cycles (FYs 1995 - 1999, FYs 2000 - 2004, FYs 2005 - 2009, and FYs 2010 - 2014).
 Each year, an Annual Progress Services Report (APSR) has been filed updating the progress made on the plan.
 VDSS has coordinated the CFSP with the Child and Family Services Review (CFSR) and subsequent program improvement plan (PIP) in order to improve the child welfare system in the State.
+For the first time, the CFSP incorporates the Federal CFSR statewide assessment as well.

 The Virginia Child and Family Services Plan: